Compaq Contura: Models

-Contura Aero series

 The Compaq Contura Aero 4/25 and 4/33c were among the earliest subnotebook computers that acted as a precursor to netbooks.
 They were released in 1994 and originally ran MS-DOS and Windows 3.1.
 They were also able to run Windows 95 after its release in 1995.
-They were similar to the Armada line of laptop computers, but smaller.
+Furthermore, they were similar to the Armada line of laptop computers, but smaller.
 Although the 4/25's GPU can produce color, the datasheet for the device states it is incapable of producing color graphics.
 This does not apply to the 4/33c.